Leads meetings help teams stay in the loop and ensure silos don’t form, but is the meeting you’re running today really the best use of your time?

 When you facilitate your meeting through Range, it’s easier for everyone to contribute to and follow along with a recurring agenda, assign action items, and share notes immediately after.

 You’ll want to start by adding the meeting in Range and creating an agenda.
 Go to Meetings and select “New Meeting” in the upper right.
-After you click “Create Meeting” you’ll see a screen where you can add attendees, link to Google Calendar, and build your agenda.
+After you click “Create Meeting” you’ll see a screen where you can add attendees, link to calendar, and build your agenda.

 You can set recurring topics, which will automatically be copied to every leads meeting going forward, and one-time topics for things you only plan to cover that week.